ThatGuyRussell/dotfiles/README.md

 Some machines need custom settings in their dotfiles.
 The best way to do this is to create a secondary dotfile with the custom settings, and source it from the main dotfile.
 For instance, local Zsh settings should go in `.zshrc.local`, which is sourced from `.zshrc`.

-# How can I use this for my own dotfiles?

-If you like my installer script, I encourage you to fork this project, and replace my dotfiles with yours.

-# Contributing

-If you have suggestions for improvements or bug fixes, please feel free to open an issue or a pull request.
-This has been my favorite (and most useful) personal project, and I'd love to make it useful for other people.